 In 2020 Shane directed his first mid-length film Carbon Bomb, a 45-minute documentary made in partnership with the German nonprofit Urgewald.
 Feature films that Shane has participated in include the award winning documentary Can’t Be Silent, and the independently produced documentary Strassensamurai.

-His journalistic work has been featured in the New York Times, the Guardian, BBC, The Christian Science Monitor, Indian Country Today, Slate, NPR, and PRI’s The World.
-His commercial and documentary clients include Urgewald, Ecosia and the Associate for WIldlife Protection, among others.
+Shane’s journalistic work has been featured in The New York Times, the Guardian, the Christian Science Monitor, Indian Country Today, Slate, NPR, and PRI’s The World.